Winston Marshall: Personal life

 Marshall dated Irish stylist Susan Cooney, who dressed Mumford & Sons and Haim, and in March 2012 attended the White House British State dinner with her.
-In 2015 he was linked with American singer Katy Perry, and reportedly dated her while she was dating John Mayer.
 It was first reported that Marshall was dating American actress Dianna Agron in July 2015, and the couple got engaged in late 2015.
-They were married on 15 October 2016, in Morocco, and kept their relationship private, including not posting about each other on social media.
+They were married on 15 October 2016 in Morocco, and kept their relationship private.
 They separated in 2019 and divorced in 2020.
-In 2023, Marshall became engaged to Melissa Chen, contributing editor at The Spectator US.

 In 2022, Marshall said that after several album tours, the lifestyle had negatively affected him, leading him to start self-medicating with alcohol and to regularly take a mix of hard drugs, describing the time as "all a bit of a blur"; he got sober in 2019, saying this gave him clarity and energy.
 He then had a "painful separation" from Agron and, when they divorced, returned to his Christian faith.

+In 2023, Marshall became engaged to the political commentator Melissa Chen, contributing editor at The Spectator US.

+He was described as enthusiastic about fashion in 2010, when he compared his style to that of the Brideshead Revisited character Sebastian Flyte.
+He later expressed regret that he had worn that style for photoshoots, rather than clothes of his personal style.
+He became more interested in style and grooming in 2012 after GQ named him the sixth-worst-dressed man in the world.

+In 2018 he was introduced to dance by Agron, and took classes at Kristen Sudeikis' Forward Space dance studio.
+Other Forward Space dancers are featured in the music video for "Woman".

 He is an avid supporter of Manchester United.
-He was described as enthusiastic about fashion in 2010, comparing his style to that of the Brideshead Revisited character Sebastian Flyte, though has since expressed regret for choosing to wear this fashion for photoshoots rather than clothes he would personally wear.
-In 2011, he was said to look like "the Appalachian hillbilly version of an Appalachian hillbilly, in shitkicker boots and a ratty semi-mohawk that he appears to have given himself with a whittling knife"; he became more interested in style and grooming in 2012 after GQ named him the sixth-worst-dressed man in the world.
-In 2018 he was introduced to dance by Agron, and has taken several classes at Kristen Sudeikis' Forward Space dance studio.
-Other Forward Space dancers are featured in the music video for "Woman".